TwilightZebby/MooBot/README.md

 ↖ *Want to jump to a specific section/question?
 Use the navigation menu!*

 # MooBot
-A small general-purpose Discord Bot made by TwilightZebby, for Dr1fterX's [Discord Server](https://discord.gg/URH5E34FZf).
+A small general-purpose Discord Bot made by TwilightZebby, primarily for Dr1fterX's [Discord Server](https://discord.gg/URH5E34FZf), but can be used in other Servers on a case-by-case basis.

 ---
 # Questions

-## Who is Dr1fterX?

-> Dr1fterX is a small-ish Live Streamer on Twitch, and used to create content for the [Black Plasma Gaming](https://www.youtube.com/c/BlackPlasmaGaming) channel on YouTube before that YT Channel was archived in early 2020.
-> You can find his Twitch Channel over at [twitch.tv/Dr1fterX](https://twitch.tv/Dr1fterX)

 ## What kind of features are there?